The 8 principles of The Data Protection Act & GDPR

 Data Protection Act, 1998

-The definition of Data protection act 1998 involves enacting the EU Data Protection Directive, 1995’s provisions on the protection and processing of personal data.
+The definition of the Data protection act 1998 involves enacting the EU Data Protection Directive, 1995’s provisions on protecting and processing personal data.
 It was designed to protect personal data stored on computer systems.

-In a nutshell, the Data Protection Act summary can be defined as these following core privacy principles:
+In a nutshell, the Data Protection Act summary can be defined as the following core privacy principles:

 • Lawfulness, fairness and transparency.